StarPlayrX/XPC123/README.md

 ```

 ```
-You could combine the 2 approaches / abstract middleware:
+You could combine the two using a middleware layer:
 Application A <-> XPC Service plugin <-> XPC Launch Daemon Application B <-> XPC Service plugin <-> XPC Launch Daemon
 ```